Class AbstractDelegate<C extends JComponent>

 findAllByGroup

-Use this to query the UI tree and find allJComponents that belong to a particular style group.- Parameters:
+Use this to query the UI's component tree and find allJComponents that belong to a particular style group.- Parameters:

 group- The style group which should be used to check if a particularJComponentbelongs to it.- Returns: